-In 1991 the Toledo Ecotourism Association (TEA) initiated the construction of guesthouses in six indigenous villages (of the Kekchi, Mayan and Garífuna indigenous groups) in the district of Toledo in the south of Belize.
+In 1991 the Toledo Ecotourism Association (TEA) initiated the construction of guesthouses in six indigenous villages (Kekchi, Mayan and Garífuna) in the district of Toledo in the south of Belize.
 Each guesthouse sleeps eight visitors, and is built in traditional style, using local materials.
 As extras, concrete floors, water tanks, screened windows and private shared bathroom facilities are also included.
-The outside and inside of the guesthouse in the village of Laguna are shown in Figures 8.2 and 8.3.
-In early 1996 there was a temporary lapse in activity in all but two of the villages because of the need to upgrade the facilities, but there are now thirteen villages involved in the scheme.
+The outside and inside of the guesthouse in the village of Laguna are shown in Figures 8.3 and 8.4.
+In early 1996 there was a temporary lapse in activity in all but two of the villages because of the need to upgrade the facilities, but through most of the 2000s there were between six and twelve villages involved in the scheme.